 Monthly water usage reports for each section help the horticulturists manage their water usage and significant water savings have been made in recent years.

 Under the café bridge at the top end of the Tasmanian rainforest is a fogging system purchased by the Friends of the ANBG.
 It has a series of small nozzles that emit a mist of water at an average rate of only 17 litres / minute.
-The misters come on every day at 12:00, 1:00, 2:00 and 3:00 pm (10 minutes in winter, 20 minutes in summer).
-It has a rain-switch that turns off after 15 mm of rain and remains off until the switch dries out.
+The misters usually come on every day at 11:00 am, 12:00 pm, 1:00 pm, 2:00 pm and 3:00 pm and run for 30 minutes each time.
+The system has a rain-switch that turns off after 15 mm of rain and remains off until the switch dries out.

 The fogger mainly has a pleasing aesthetic effect although it does affect the microclimate for the Tasmanian rainforest plants in the vicinity.
 The humidity is increased and plants are moistened by the fog.
 The fogging system will be extended in late 2009 to the Eastern Australia rainforest.